Six beautiful itineraries to take from Puerto Natales to visit the Torres del Paine National Park

 Distance: 20/26 km | Difficulty: moderate/hard | Time: 8-10 hours | Starting point: Refugio Paine Grande

-Valle del Frances is the middle trail of the W Trek, and just like the Glacier Grey hike it can be done as a day trip starting from Refugio Paine Grande (See here how to get there).
-However, parts of this trails are though and if you are doing it as a day trip you need to be back at Paine Grande by 6pm in order to catch the catamaran back.
+Valle del Frances is the middle trail of the W Trek, and just like the Glacier Grey hike, it can be done as a day trip starting from Refugio Paine Grande (See here how to get there).
+However, parts of these trails are tough and if you are doing it as a day trip you need to be back at Paine Grande by 6pm in order to catch the catamaran back.

 This trail is divided into several sections and after a first mostly flat section, there is a very steep part, made of muddy ground and a few streams.
 From Paine Grande to Campamento Italiano it’s 7.6 km at the edge of Lago Scottenberg and this is the easiest section, so you can walk fast enough on this section of the trail.
 From here to the Frances Lookout – where you can enjoin a view around the valley and down towards Lago Nordernskjöld – it’s only 2 km.
 Once you get here, if you are tired or think you won’t have enough time, you can turn back and head towards Paine Grande.